f3d-app/f3d/doc/libf3d/06-MIGRATION.md

 - Java API: `Scene.supports()` used to return a boolean.
 It now returns the `Scene.FileAvailability` enum and throws `IllegalArgumentException` if the file path is null.
 - Python API: `scene.supports()` used to return bool.
 Now returns f3d.FileAvailability.
 - Webassembly API: `scene.supports()` used to return bool.
 Now returns enum FileAvailability.

+## Plugin developers

+If you were using the VTK extension module with your plugin, headers are now located in `f3d/vtk_ext/` folder instead of `f3d/` directly.